brainwave0/ftwm/documentation.md

 Re-arranges the windows according to the rules of the layout.
 Windows are placed in order from largest to smallest.

+## Kill

+Kills the active window.

 # LAYOUT

 New windows are placed as close to the center of the screen as possible without overlapping.
 Also, the screen aspect ratio is taken into account; depending on the screen, the windows may be arranged more vertically or horizontally.

 # FACE TRACKING

 Panning of the screen is based on the location of the face in the video feed.
 If there are multiple faces, the one nearest to the screen is tracked.
 It is assumed that the nearest face is the largest one in the camera frame.
+Works better with good lighting, but okay in low light.

 # EVENTS